AbdellahBoutmad/Password-generator/README.md

 - **Length**: Specify the length of the password (e.g., 8, 12, 16).
 - **Special Characters**: Set to `true` or `false` to include or exclude special characters.

+Installation
+To install the boutmad/randompassword package using Composer, follow these steps:

+Step 1: Add the Package to Your Project
+Run the following Composer command to install the package in your project:

+composer require boutmad/randompassword